Pronounced: me-d-ul tib-e-ul stress sin-drom

 The exact cause is unknown.
 MTSS is called an overuse injury.
 It most commonly occurs from repetitive motion or stress at the shins.
 Causes may include:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-The diagnosis can be made by the classic history and physical exam.
+Diagnosis can be made on this information.